 Necessities are often confused with wants, but the two are oceans apart.
 If your car breaks down and that’s the only way you can get to work, you need to get it fixed.
 Or if you discover a forest of mold growing behind your children’s bedroom walls, you need enough cash on hand to temporarily move out and pay for the cleanup.
 Those are emergencies!

 On the other hand, if you’re tired of the kitchen countertops or want to upgrade to the latest and greatest cell phone, think again.
 As long as the kitchen is functional and your phone can call 911 in an emergency, upgrades aren’t necessary.
 New stuff is great, but don’t steal from your needs to pay for your wants.

 3. Is It Urgent?

-When an immediate need arises, the last thing you should worry about is how you’re going to pay for it.
-So if your child catches a baseball with his face and needs stitches or your just-replaced furnace suddenly dies in the dead of winter, don’t stress.
+When an immediate need arises, the last thing you want to worry about is how you’re going to pay for it.
+So if your child catches a baseball with his face and needs stitches, or your furnace dies in the dead of winter, don’t stress.
 Focus on the task at hand and leave the rest up to your emergency fund.

 If You Have to Use the Money, It’s Okay!